Feeling unsure about continuing your study? Not sure if you’re in the right degree?

 If you feel that you are interested in a different degree or career, it is possible to change your study area.

 Before making the switch, our Career Development Team recommends volunteering with a company in your preferred study area to get a feel for what it's like to work in that industry.

-A free appointment with a career advisor at Career Development may help find the right study or career path for you.
+A free appointment with the Career Development team may help you find the right study or career path.